Classical and Quantum Mechanics via Lie algebras: Alpha rays

 We can express $E$ in terms of $k$, which plays the role of the inverse wavelength, getting $\omega(k) = \frac{\hbar k^2}{2m}$.
 Reintroducing an arbitrary direction unit vector $\n$ and the wave vector $\k=k\n$, we obtain the \bfi{dispersion relation} of the Schr\"odinger equation,

 Therefore the general solution can be expanded as

-As explained before, the quantity $|\psi(x,y,z,t)|^2$ gives the probability density for finding the particle at position $(x,y,z)$ at time $t$.
-If we have an experiment with a great number of non-interacting particles, all of which have the same wave function $\psi$, the quantity $|\psi(x,y,z,t)|^2$ is proportional to the particle density.
+If we have an experiment with a great number of non-interacting particles, all of which have the same wave function $\psi$, the quantity $|\psi(x,t)|^2$ is proportional to the particle density.
 However, $\alpha$-particles interact and thus the Hamiltonian is different.
 If we assume the particle density is not too high we can still assume that the $\alpha$-particles move as if there were no other $\alpha$-particles.
-Under this assumption we may again take $|\psi(x,y,z,t)|^2$ as the particle density.
-The energy density is then proportional to $|\psi(x,y,z,t)|^2$.
+Under this assumption we may again take $|\psi(x,t)|^2$ as the particle density.
+The energy density is then proportional to $|\psi(x,t)|^2$.
 Putting as before the whole experiment in a box of finite volume $V$ one can again arrive at a Hamiltonian corresponding to a collection of independent harmonic oscillators.

-Now we look at relativistic $\alpha$-particles, and remind the reader of the notation introduced in Section \ref{s.mink}.
+Now we look at relativistic $\alpha$-particles, and remind the reader of the notation introduced in Section \ref{s.lorentz}.
 The dynamics of relativistic $\alpha$-particles of mass $m$ is described by a real-valued function $\psi(x^\mu)$ whose evolution is governed by the {\bfi{Klein--Gordon equation}}, which is given by \lbeq{e.kleing} \left(\Box - \frac{m^2c^2}{\hbar^2}\right)\psi = 0 \eeq with the second order differential operator

 called the {\bfi{d'Alembertian}}.
 Here $c$ is the speed of light.
 We look for wave like solutions $\psi\sim e^{ik\cdot x}$ for some vector $\k^\mu$.
 Note that $\partial_\mu e^{ik\cdot x} = ik_{\mu} e^{ik\cdot x}$ and hence $\Box e^{ik\cdot x}= \mp k^2 e^{ik\cdot x}$, where $k^2=k\cdot k$.
 Hence we obtain the condition on $k$ \lbeq{e.om} \pm k^2 +\frac{m^2c^2}{\hbar^2} =0\,. \eeq Writing $k^0=\omega$ and denoting the spatial parts of $k$ with bold $\mathbf{k}$ we thus get the \idx{dispersion relation} \lbeq{dis.per.KG} \omega = \pm \sqrt{c^2\k^2 + \frac{m^2c^4}{\hbar^2}}\,. \eeq We see that $\hbar|\omega| = E = mc^2$, combining Einstein's famous formula $E=mc^2$ and Planck's law $E=\hbar \omega$.
 The solution for a given choice of sign of $\omega$ is expanded in Fourier terms and most often written as